webscraperio/web-scraper-documentation/docs/Selectors/Element click selector.md

  * Unique HTML - buttons with identical HTML and stripped text content are considered equal
  * Unique CSS Selector - buttons with identical CSS Selector are considered equal

+ ### Discard initial elements

+ * Never discard - scrapes data before and after click action
+ * Discard when click element exists - discards the initial set of data that is scraped before the click selector initiates the click action
+ * Always discard - always discards the initial set of data (Not recommended, as only available to accommodate sitemaps created pre-introduction of *Discard when click element exists* option)

 ## Use cases